-Correct me if I am wrong, but it seems like it is the first time that the new breed of 37 mm Audemars Piguet Royal Oak Offshore Chronograph timekeepers is not directly marketed as a line of ladies watches.
+Correct me if I am wrong, but it seems like it is the first time that the new breed of the 37 mm Royal Oak Offshore chronographs is not directly marketed as a line designed specifically for ladies.

-However, to finish the size talk, I should warn you that, even despite its small diameter, the watch isn’t particularly compact after all.
+However, to finish the size talk, I should warn you that, even despite its small width, the stainless steel case isn’t particularly compact after all.

-Combining mirror-polished and brushed surfaces, the body of the watch offers you all the family features of a normal Royal Oak Offshore without the extreme size and extra weight.
+Combining mirror-polished and brushed surfaces, the body offers you all the family features of a normal Royal Oak Offshore without the extreme size and extra weight.

-Based on the FP 1185 ultra-thin self-winding caliber, the movement is only 5.5 mm high, so there is a good chance that the watch will also be rather thin compared to other APROOs that are delivered with more sophisticated calibers.
+Based on the FP 1185 ultra-thin self-winding caliber, the movement is only 5.5 mm high, so there is a good chance that the case will also be thinner compared to other APROOs that are delivered with more sophisticated calibers.

-Regrettably, you will not be able to admire the movement since the watch is shipped with a solid case back made of polished stainless steel.
+Regrettably, you will not be able to admire the movement since the chronograph is shipped with a solid case back made of polished stainless steel.

 Photos: Audemars Piguet